Waking Up With Dry Eyes

 Many dry eye sufferers experience a flare-up at night, either late in the evening or during the night.
 Waking up with dry eyes can adversely affect the positive feelings gained from a good night’s sleep.

 Why do some people experience worsening symptoms at night?
 If your eyes feel sandy, dry, or as if they’re burning in the morning, it can be due to several factors.
 Perhaps your eyelids don’t fully close while you sleep (nocturnal lagophthalmos), or the symptoms are a side effect of certain medications that you take.
 Another possibility is that you’re not producing sufficient tears at night to flush out irritants.
-If you’re experiencing any of the above, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang today.
+If you’re experiencing any of the above, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang today.

 What Causes Red, Itchy or Painful Eyes Upon Waking?

 Ordinarily, during sleep your eyelids provide vital protection from air and debris that can irritate or damage the cornea.
 Nocturnal lagophthalmos is the inability to close your eyelids during sleep, usually due to a problem with the skin or muscles around your eyes.
 If left untreated, this condition can result in corneal scarring, eye infections, and impaired vision.